 - With guidance from the supervisor, coordinate a defence date with your committee*

-- Complete and submit the Pharmacy Thesis defence request form to the department graduate coordinator, no later than four weeks (MSc) or seven weeks (PhD) prior to the planned defence date.
+- Complete and submit the Pharmacy Thesis defence request form to the department graduate coordinator, no later than four weeks (MSc) or seven weeks (PhD) prior to the planned defence date (five weeks or eight weeks for a closed MSc or PhD defence).
 The information provided on this form is required by the graduate coordinator, to prepare the examination committee appointment paperwork**

 - Submit thesis for defence to the Science Dissertation Coordinator.
 To avoid having the thesis defence rescheduled, MSc students must submit their thesis to the Science Dissertation Coordinator at least 15 business days ahead of the defence; PhD students must submit their thesis no later than 30 business days ahead of the defence***Earlier submission is preferred.
 Refer to the Faculty of Science Thesis defence & submission information for important details on submitting your thesis